juliesteady/Medicerus/doc/QuickList.md

 #### Rule 1: Caplets per 6 Hours ####

 The patient must not have had 2 caplets in the past 6 hours.
+**TEST 1:** The Medication record will be tweaked so that we show having taken 2 caplets both at the same time, 6 hours and 30 minutes ago.
+For output we expect to see two rows with timestamps in the past.
+**TEST 2:** The Medication record will be tweaked so that we show having taken 2 caplets; one caplet at 4 hours ago and another caplet at 6 hours 30 minutes ago.
+For output we expect to see one row with timestamp in the past and one row with timestamp in the future.

 ```
 -- THIS QUERY IN DRAFT STATUS